Priyankaakrish/Interactive-data-visualization-and-analysis/README.md

   not align with those already in the warehouse, the merge inserts wrong keys **silently** — it will not error.
 This needs before/after row-count and revenue reconciliation before the incremental path can be trusted.
+- **48 DAX measures duplicate logic that already exists in SQL.** Nothing mechanically enforces that they agree.
+A semantic layer would define each measure once; this works because one person holds both in their head.
 - **Airflow runs on SQLite with SequentialExecutor.** Fine for demonstrating scheduling; not a topology for parallel task execution.
 - **The API resolves its stream connection once at startup** and does not lazily